perama-v/perama-v.github.io/docs/cairo/background/integer_lift.md

 toc: false
 ---

-Cairo programs use large numbers and sometimes it is userful to be able to perform checks on these numbers as part of some operation.
+Cairo programs use large numbers and sometimes it is useful to be able to perform checks on these numbers as part of some operation.
 One useful technique is to split the field element.